RZSUSHANT/HANGTHEMAN/README.md

 # HANGTHEMAN
-Hi, this is a hang the man designed by me.
+Hi, this is a hang the man  game designed by me.